DrShahinstein/filmocabulary/PRODUCTION.md

 Home production keeps public signup closed by default.

-The `createsuperuser` command in step 3 creates an administrator.
-While the server is running, use `/admin/` to create and manage regular household users.
-Alternatively, temporarily set `SIGNUP_ENABLED=True`, restart the server, let the users register, and set it back to `False`.
+Use `scripts/home manage createsuperuser` to create an administrator.
+Navigate to `/admin/` with it while server is running.
+This way you can manage regular household accounts.

+Or just set `SIGNUP_ENABLED=True` in your `.env`.

 ## Backups